boennecd/pedmod/README.md

 <img src="man/figures/README-show_rqmc_likelihood-1.png" width="100%" />

 Again the randomized Korobov rules seems preferable.
+In general, a strategy can be to use only one randomized quasi-Monte Carlo sequence as above and set `minvls` and `maxvls` to the desired number of samples.
+This will though imply the method cannot stop early if it is easy to approximate the log likelihood and its derivative.
 We fit the model again below as example of using the scrambled Sobol sequences:

 ``` r